 With demand so high and supply somewhat limited (you can’t exactly 3D-print a whole new plant in five minutes!) expect to pay at least $100 for one of these beauties.

+You can usually find a few plants here at Etsy.
 I highly recommend checking out Propagate ME on Etsy.
 Besides having beautiful Pink Princess plants, they’re super nice people to work with and they’re eager to help if you have any questions.